TAUSBV/dqf-api/v3/README.md

 * You need to ensure that you can correctly map the functionalities and/or workflow steps with DQF.
 Before starting the integration, please contact the DQF Team and share your proposed mapping for verification.
 * You need to ensure appropriate mapping between the users and/or user roles in your system and the TAUS user logins.
 Please discuss the user mapping directly with the DQF team in advance.

 The documentation will explain in greater detail the hierarchical tree structure DQF relies on.
 You need to make sure you understand how the DQF tree maps onto your workflow options (e.g. split projects, workflow sequence) before scoping out other details of the integration.
-Please refer to this overview as initial example: https://drive.google.com/file/d/0B5gqwLeATMtuZm8tR183OHFKQlE/view?usp=sharing
+Please refer to the provided [overview schema](https://drive.google.com/file/d/0B5gqwLeATMtuZm8tR183OHFKQlE/view?usp=sharing) as initial example.

 For any questions related to the integration, please contact dqfapi@taus.net